girwarkishor/terraform-deep-dive/README.md

 - Windows

 ## AWS account creation and AWS CLI setup
-- AWS acoount creation and access setup
+- AWS acoount creation and access setup.
+[AWS Free Trail](https://aws.amazon.com/free/free-tier/)
-- AWS CLI configration for terraform AWS provider
+- AWS CLI configration for terraform AWS provider.
+[CLI setup and Configure](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)

 ## Understanding AWS services
 **These AWS services below will be create using terraform.
 So we need to understand on how to handle the services in different scenarios manually and then autmate the process.**